 Roofing including roof space

 Repair category 2

 Notes The roof covering is now of an age where ongoing repair and regular maintenance will be required and it would be prudent to seek the advice of a roofing contractor to comment on its current condition and expected lifespan.
 The flat roof has a limited life only and will require regular maintenance and eventual renewal.

 Rainwater fittings

 Repair category 2

-Notes There is evidence of corrosion and vegetation which may result in leakage.
+Notes Some corrosion.